JBEI/edd/README.md

 		* Output should contain `result: 0 Success`

     * For problems in OS X 10.10.x "Yosemite":
-        * Problems occurred for some users in certificate checking with ldapsearch
+        * Problems occurred for some developers in certificate checking with ldapsearch
         * Work-around, comment out the `TLS_REQCERT` line

  * The EDD should now be ready to run with an empty database.
 See [Database Conversion] below for instructions on copying data.